Using the @ and # symbols in tweets with a word joiner character

 corresponding to 0x200B

 (hexadecimal).
-This is the U+200B ZERO-WIDTH SPACE
+This is the U+200B ZERO-WIDTH SPACE Unicode character.
+An invisible space between @ and const

-Unicode character.
-An invisible space between @ and const keeps Twitter from displaying the string
+keeps Twitter from displaying the string as a mention.

 To avoid a potential line break between @ and const, you should use the U+2060 WORD JOINER Unicode character instead.
 How can you insert a word joiner character into your tweet?
 Click the button below to copy a word joiner and paste it into your tweet draft.